pkolchanov/CustomizingPython/almostequal.md

 #### ASDL

-> Todo

 Now let's move to `Parser/Python.asdl`.
+Python AST nodes are defined by the ASDL.
+The ASDL definitions used to genrate the C structure type.

-This file contains ???.
-Add `Aeq` to `cmpop` operation list.
+Let's add  `Aeq` to `cmpop` operation list.
 This will help us later.

 ```diff
      unaryop = Invert | Not | UAdd | USub